- Things to Know

 - Pain in the joints like the hands, knee, hips, spine, and/or neck

 - Joint deformity

 - Limping when walking

 Osteoporosis is termed the "silent disease" because it can progress for years before it is diagnosed.
 After osteoporosis progresses, compression fractures and other fractures can lead to symptoms.
-Often a person with osteoporosis do not have symptoms until:
+Often a person with osteoporosis does not have symptoms until...